Joey Dunlop: Personal life

-Dunlop married on 22 September 1972 at Ballymoney register office.
-He was the proprietor of a pub in Ballymoney, and was highly superstitious, always wearing a red T-shirt and his yellow crash helmet when racing.
-Dunlop was presented with the Freedom of the Borough by Ballymoney Council in 1993.
+Dunlop married Linda Patterson on 22 September 1972 at Ballymoney register office.
+The couple had five children.
+He owned a pub in Ballymoney and was known for his superstitions, including wearing a red T-shirt and his yellow crash helmet when racing.
+In 1993, Ballymoney Borough Council awarded him the Freedom of the Borough.

 Death

-Dunlop died on 2 July 2000 in Tallinn, Estonia, while leading a 125cc race (he had already won the 750cc and 600cc events) on Pirita-Kose-Kloostrimetsa Circuit.
+Dunlop died on 2 July 2000 in Tallinn, Estonia, while leading a 125cc race; he had already won the 750cc and 600cc events on the Pirita-Kose-Kloostrimetsa Circuit.
 He appeared to lose control of his bike in the wet conditions and died instantly on impact with trees.
 As a mark of respect, the Estonian government's official website was replaced with a tribute to Dunlop within hours of his death.
 Northern Ireland television carried live coverage of his funeral.
 Fifty thousand mourners, including bikers from all parts of Britain and Ireland and people from all backgrounds in Northern Ireland, attended the funeral procession to Garryduff Presbyterian church and his burial in the adjoining graveyard.